AiFiR/js/index.md

-Various information regarding the library can be found, some of it will be documented here at some time.
+Various information regarding the library can be found, some of it will be documented here, at some time.

 Footer
 --------------